 |

-This 1 day course is an optional follow-up to the
+This 1 day course can be a follow-up to the

 measurement, causal modelling, additional time series forecasting methods